yodertv/Reminders/doc/run-book.md

 ## Testing google auth on loopback (127.0.0.1)

-Use build_prop.127.json and set the NODE_ENV to production to test google auth on local host.
+Use build_prop.127.json and set the NODE_ENV to production to test google auth on loopback.

 ```
 $ export NODE_ENV=production